isabella232/intro-to-scala-sf/src/main/scala/introcourse/level04/ForComprehension.md

 For Comprehension is a powerful technique for working with values in "containers", e.g. `Option`, `Either`, `Try`, `List`, etc.

 Here are some examples of for comprehension usages.
 Run them in a REPL and see what they output.
-You can start up a REPL with `sbt console`.
+You can start up a REPL with `./auto/sbt console`.

 ## Option

 ```
 case class Person(name: String, age: Int)

 val result1: Option[Person] =
   for {
     name <- Some("Bob")
     age  <- Some(20)